Travel Recommendations for Novelty-Seekers Like Me [Live Post]

 • Food

-• Theres a number of extremely tasty Soba places, noodle spots, and curry restaurants that were tasty and cheap – it’s hard to list them all here but any place with homemade noodles will probably be really good, even if it’s a chain.
+• Theres a number of extremely tasty Soba places, noodle spots, and curry restaurants that were tasty and cheap; most homemade noodles will probably be excellent, even if it’s a chain.
+My favorite chef/bartender from nokshita711 lists top tier bar, flea market, and set menu recs at en.nokishita.net/recommend.

-• Dipping Ramen: I find noodles in ordinary ramen a bit too thin, but the noodles at Menya Ramen were thick and had body, and the black sauce was super tasty.
+• Dipping Ramen: I find noodles in ordinary ramen a bit too thin, but dipping noodles are perfect.
+The noodles at Menya Ramen were thick and had body, and the black sauce was super tasty – this is pretty representative of most Tsukumen places.

 • Minatoya: This place in Ameyoko is known for its Takoyaki, but I actually preferred the $10 seafood bowls with small scallop, small shrimp, roe, echinoid (think lower quality Uni), and so on – it’s like $8 and very filling.